 Federal Aid Regarding SAP: Federal Aid SAP is defined as earning 75% of all credits attempted at MU.
 (Example: A student completed 30 credits but earned 24 credits, which is 80%.
 This means they made successful academic progress and will not have issues with financial aid for the following academic year.).

 Appeal Your Federal Aid: To ensure that your federal aid is released without your study abroad transcript being received, complete an appeal form with the Office of Financial Aid, by indicating that you are studying abroad.
 This process will release your federal aid even if the transcript has not yet arrived.
 Power of Attorney, processed prior to departure, may be required if you will need someone else to complete this form for you in your absence.

 State Aid Regarding SAP: State Aid SAP is defined as successfully completing, at minimum, 24 credits for the academic year.

 Appeal Your State Aid: State Aid cannot be appealed for a reason of study abroad.
 However, State Aid will be retroactively released upon receipt and processing of the study abroad transcript confirming Satisfactory Academic Progress.
 If the transcript is received and processed, and you did not meet the minimum required SAP, you will be required to immediately reimburse the Office of Financial Aid for any money already received.
 Failure to do so will result in the Office of Financial Aid placing a hold on your Millersville University account which will affect registration/graduation.

 Financial Aid Withdrawal/Dismissal Impact: Participants are required to contact the Office of Financial Aid immediately if they receive any form of financial aid, such as federal, state, or Millersville scholarships, and return early from a study abroad program for any reason, as it may affect their financial aid package.

-Confirmation of Acceptance: All scholarships will be disbursed according to the regular Millersville disbursement cycle, after confirmation of program acceptance by IPS.
+Confirmation of Acceptance: All scholarships will be disbursed after IPS confirms the participant’s acceptance into a study abroad program acceptance by IPS.

 Disbursement: Scholarships will be disbursed directly to the student’s account.
-Scholarships will automatically be applied to any outstanding bills in their MU account, if applicable.
+Scholarships will automatically be applied to any outstanding bills on their MU account, if applicable.